 - For some overdoses, you may just need observation in the hospital, sometimes for up to 12 hours.

-Talking to the doctor
+Talking to a doctor about self-harm

 “You should talk to someone about why you felt the need to cut yourself, and if you want any help,” says Dr Muscroft.
 “If a professional can help from the start, you can get the help you need as soon as possible.”

 Read our article on how to talk to someone about self-harming.